How Black Holes Work

 • Rate of rotation (angular momentum)

 As of now, we can only measure the mass of the black hole reliably by the movement of other objects around it.
-If a black hole has a companion (another star or disk of material), it is possible to measure the radius of rotation or speed of orbit of the material around the unseen black hole.
+If a black hole has a companion (nearby stars or disks of material), it is possible to measure the radius of rotation or speed of orbit of the material around the unseen black hole.
 The mass of the black hole can be calculated using Kepler's Modified Third Law of Planetary Motion or rotational motion.

 Advertisement